Automatic Dependent Surveillance–Broadcast: Relationship to surveillance radar

 Radar directly measures the range and bearing of an aircraft from a ground-based antenna.
 The primary surveillance radar is usually a pulse radar.
-It continuously transmits high power radio frequency (RF) pulses.
+It continuously transmits high-power radio frequency (RF) pulses.
 Bearing is measured by the position of the rotating radar antenna when it receives the RF pulses that are reflected from the aircraft skin.
-Range is measured by measuring the time it takes for the RF energy to travel to and from the aircraft.
+The range is measured by measuring the time it takes for the RF energy to travel to and from the aircraft.

 Primary surveillance radar does not require any cooperation from the aircraft.
 It is robust in the sense that surveillance outage failure modes are limited to those associated with the ground radar system.
 Secondary surveillance radar depends on active replies from the aircraft.
 Its failure modes include the transponder aboard the aircraft.
 Typical ADS-B aircraft installations use the output of the navigation unit for navigation and for cooperative surveillance, introducing a common failure mode that must be accommodated in air traffic surveillance systems.

-The radiated beam becomes wider as the distance between the antenna and aircraft becomes greater, making the position information less accurate.
+The radiated beam becomes wider as the distance between the antenna and the aircraft becomes greater, making the position information less accurate.
 Additionally, detecting changes in aircraft velocity requires several radar sweeps that are spaced several seconds apart.
 In contrast, a system using ADS-B creates and listens for periodic position and intent reports from aircraft.
-These reports are generated based on the aircraft's navigation system, and distributed via one or more of the ADS-B data links.
+These reports are generated based on the aircraft's navigation system and distributed via one or more of the ADS-B data links.
 The accuracy of the data is no longer susceptible to the position of the aircraft or the length of time between radar sweeps.
 (However, the signal strength of the signal received from the aircraft at the ground station is still dependent on the range from the aircraft to the receiver, and interference, obstacles, or weather could degrade the integrity of the received signal enough to prevent the digital data from being decoded without errors.
 When the aircraft is farther away, the weaker received signal will tend to be more affected by the aforementioned adverse factors and is less likely to be received without errors.
 Error detection will allow errors to be recognized, so the system maintains full accuracy regardless of aircraft position when the signal can be received and decoded correctly.
-This advantage does not equate to total indifference to the range of an aircraft from the ground station.)
+This advantage does not equate to a total indifference to the range of an aircraft from the ground station.)

 Today's air traffic control (ATC) systems do not rely on coverage by a single radar.
-Instead a multiradar picture is presented via the ATC system's display to the controller.
+Instead, a multi-radar picture is presented via the ATC system's display to the controller.
 This improves the quality of the reported position of the aircraft, provides a measure of redundancy, and makes it possible to verify the output of the different radars against others.
-This verification can also use sensor data from other technologies, such as ADS-B and multilateration.